SpongePowered/SpongeDocs/source/plugin/configuration/nodes.rst

 .. tip::

     The SpongeAPI provides a :javadoc:`TypeTokens {class}` with many pre-defined type tokens that you can use.
-    If plugin developers need many different or complex ``TypeToken``\s, or use them frequently, it is recommended to create a similar class for themselves to improve code readability.
+    If plugin developers need many different or complex ``TypeToken``\s, or use them frequently, we recommend creating a similar class for themselves to improve code readability.
 (Beware, it is not guaranteed that all of those entries have registered ``TypeSerializer``\s).

 You can find a non-exhaustive list of supported types, and ways to add support for new types on the